Go Back

 Notes

-• When using the simmering method, with kombu (for making awase dashi), the total cooking time is 46 minutes.
+• When using the simmering method, with kombu (for making awase dashi), the total cooking time is about 46 minutes.

 • You can store it in the refrigerator for up to 3 days or in the freezer for up to a month.